Eligible Alabama families set to receive summer P-EBT benefits this week - NewsBreak

 Eligible Alabama families set to receive summer P-EBT benefits this week

 Qualifying households will receive $391 for each participating student to purchase SNAP-eligible food at stores that accept EBT cards.
-Alabama is among the first states in the country to start issuing Summer P-EBT benefits for 2022.Dairy closings could lead to south Alabama school milk shortage
+Alabama is among the first states in the country to start issuing Summer P-EBT benefits for 2022.Little Green Men?
+The history behind Fyffe’s UFO Days celebration

 Families who received P-EBT benefits during the 2021-22 school year can access the summer benefits on their existing EBT cards in the coming days.
 EBT cards will be delivered by mail within 20 days to those who are new to the National School Lunch Program.
 The benefits expire nine months from their issue date, and recipients should keep their cards in case more benefits are added in the future.